Git-me-Harish/CodSoft/README.md

-Certainly!
-I'll add your Sales Prediction project to the README file and integrate it seamlessly with the existing content.
-Here's an updated version of the README that includes your new project:

 # CodSoft 💻

 This repository contains four data science projects implemented using Python and Streamlit.
 Each project demonstrates different aspects of machine learning and data analysis.